Have you ever driven by one of those houses that does the Christmas lights to music and thought “I wish I could do that!“?

 Ordinary Christmas lights work by simply lighting up a strand of lights when power is applied.

 It’s likely you put some of these lights up on a tree or on the outside of your house or at least seen it in your neighborhood.
+Maybe you put up a lot of standard lights, and you’re ready to kick it up a notch!

 You may also have seen that house down the street or in the other neighborhood where these type of lights that turn on and off as a whole strand, are synchronized to music.
 Pretty cool!